Ralph D. Stacey: Biography

 He published his first book in 1990 which was on his experience of doing strategic planning and this was followed in 1991 by the first of his books, The Chaos Frontier, which sought to explore the implications of the complexity sciences for management and organisations.
 Then in 1993, he published Strategic Management and Organisational Dynamics, a textbook which located complexity thinking about strategy and organisations in the wider strategy literature.
-The textbook is now in its 6th edition.
+The textbook is now in its 7th edition.
 The year 1996 saw the publication of his book Complexity and Organisational Creativity.
 In the meantime he had embarked on the training programme of the Institute of Group Analysis in London, qualifying as a group psychotherapist in 1998 and becoming a member of that Institute and of the Group Analytic Society.
 He ran clinical therapy groups at a local hospital until about 2004.

 Also in 1995 he set up a group supervision of PhD students and it was through this activity that he met Patricia Shaw and Doug Griffin as their PhD supervisor.
 They became friends and colleagues and together they developed the theory of complex responsive processes of relating as a way of understanding human organisations and their management.
 The collaboration between the three had a major impact on what Stacey was writing so that there is a radical shift in his way of thinking from a systemic approach prior to 2000 to a responsive processes approach in 2000 and thereafter.
 Together, in 1995, they set up the Complexity and Management Centre as a research centre at Hertfordshire University with Stacey as its director.
 Also in 2000, Stacey, Griffin and Shaw established the Doctor of Management programme at Hertfordshire Business School and Stacey took the role of its director until 2011 when he was succeeded by Professor Chris Mowles The programme is still running and has produced 58 graduates from many different countries.

-Stacey passed away in September 2021 shortly before his 79th birthday.
+Stacey died in September 2021 shortly before his 73th birthday.